Spidfail/vim_config/README.md

 ### List of plugins

-- [gruvbox](https://github.com/morhetz/gruvbox) : colorscheme to change the old vim look
+- [gruvbox](https://github.com/morhetz/gruvbox) : colorscheme to change the old vim look.
 - [vim-airline](https://github.com/vim-airline/vim-airline) : gives a nice look to the line bar, it helps you while coding too.
 - [nerdtree](https://github.com/preservim/nerdtree) : a nice file system explorer.
-Use `Ctrl-t` / `Ctrl-n` to open or close it, or `Ctrl-f` to trigger the find system.
-In it, you can open a file in current window with the key `o`, or `i`/`s` in horizontal/vertical split mode.
+Check bellow for the shortcuts part.
 - [syntastic](https://github.com/vim-syntastic/syntastic) : a synthax checker for c/c++ at this time.
 - [vim-gitgutter](https://github.com/airblade/vim-gitgutter) : 'A Vim plugin which shows a git diff in the sign column.'
 What else ?
 - [vim-startify](https://github.com/mhinz/vim-startify) : run `vim` with no arguments and you'll see.